hacss/hacss.github.io/src/overview.md

 * It is what you are supposed to do.
 * It is the "semantically correct" thing to do.
 * The HTML is "cleaner" or less verbose.
-* HTML and CSS address different concerns and/or can be maintained by different authors.
+* HTML and CSS address different concerns and/or can be maintained independently by different authors.
 * Styles can be changed without touching the associated markup.
-* Style sheets can be swapped to change themes.
+* Content can be reskinned by swapping style sheets.

-On the other hand, practical use cases and real-world workflows reveal significant advantages in _colocating_ markup and styles, including:
+On the other hand, practical use cases and real-world workflows reveal the significant advantages of _colocating_ markup and styles, including:

 * Design flexibility
 * Local reasoning